Policy Wins

 Landmark Protections Passed: In January 2023, Eunisses helped pass the strongest renter protections in over 40 years:

-Universal Just Cause for all tenants
+• Universal Just Cause protections for tenants across Los Angeles

-A new eviction threshold—tenants can’t be evicted for owing less than one month’s rent
+• A new eviction threshold: tenants can’t be evicted for owing less than one month’s rent

-Relocation assistance for tenants facing rent hikes over 10%
+• Relocation assistance for tenants facing rent hikes over 10%

 Transforming MacArthur Park with Care